open-contracting/kingfisher-summarize/docs/develop.rst

 The SQL files are named after the parts of the OCDS data they concern.

 Queries in the files are typically grouped into blocks.
 A block usually starts with a :code:`drop table if exists...` query and ends with a :code:`create unique index`.
 This is useful to know if you are copying and pasting existing blocks of queries to add new data to views that is simiarly structured.

+In some cases :code:`----` blocks are used to break the files into sections; each section is executed in it's own transaction.

 In many cases views outputs are generated from multiple places.
 You'll see table names beginning with :code:`tmp_` or :code:`staged_` which are used as intermediate stores for data as it is aggregated, and dropped at the end of the file.